BiggerPockets/patterns/_patterns/optionally-use-yardoc.md

 developer sanity by giving us tools to document all the things that we expect a method to take, and what we expect it to return or raise.

-Additionally, we're already using YARD whenever we create a `ViewComponent` preview.

 # A YARD example

 Here's an example of using YARD in practice to document method signatures.
 This example highlights two YARD